hack4impact-uiuc/saverlife/README.md

 - You may want to use [CocoaPods](https://cocoapods.org/) to manage your dependencies (iOS only)
   - [Using CocoaPods to manage your package dependencies](docs/setup%20cocoapods.md)

-## Troubleshooting

-### App fails to start after renaming

-If your application fails to start after using the `yarn run rename` command, please take a look at [this issue](https://github.com/thecodingmachine/react-native-boilerplate/issues/34)

 ## License

 This project is released under the [MIT License](LICENSE).